ResultadosDigitais/bigtable-autoscaler-operator/README.md

     kind create cluster
     ```

-1. Provide the secret with the service account credentials and role before as described in section [Secret setup](#secret-setup).
+1. Provide the secret with the service account credentials and role as described in section [Secret setup](#secret-setup).

 1. check that your cluster is correctly running
     ```sh